-Every FurnacePros Furnace is fitted with at least two Emergency Machine Off buttons (EMO's) Locate and insure proper function prior to regular furnace operation.
+Each furnace is fitted with at least two Emergency Machine Off buttons (EMO's) Locate and insure proper function prior to regular furnace operation.
+Newer FurnacePros brand furnaces are equipped with four (4) for SEMI compliant EMO's, one at each corner of the furnace.

 Each Emergency Machine Off button (EMO) is attached directly to a switch that will automatically shut down all electrical systems inside the furnace.
 In many cases, non-combustible gas flow will remain on after power is shut off.

-The following are special notes describing events associated with various furnace options.
+The following special notes describe events associated with various furnace options when an EMO button is pressed.